S1Lazza/GauntletAutomationDemo/README.md

     <DebugType>full</DebugType>
   </PropertyGroup>
 ```
-This code is required to prevent Visual Studio from encountering configuration errors and defaulting the automation project configuration to Debug instead of the desired Develop.
+This code is required to prevent Visual Studio from encountering configuration errors and defaulting the automation project configuration to Debug instead of the desired **Develop**.

-Once this is done, close Visual Studio, navigate to your engine's root directory, and execute the  *GenerateProjectFiles.bat*, then, reopen the **UE5.sln**. <br>
+Once this is done, close Visual Studio, navigate to your engine's root directory, and execute the  **GenerateProjectFiles.bat**, then, reopen the **UE5.sln**. <br>
 Your project should now be visible under *UE5/Programs/Automation* in the Solution Explorer.

 Next, right-click on your project and navigate to *Add->Reference*. <br>